lightchain/Land-Registery-And-Deeding/README.md

 This technology is improving rapidly with new PPP global augmentation services and low cost RTK products being released from various vendors frequently.

 Another approach to mapping could be acurately georectified aerial images.
-Here are two relatively cheap and simple means that enables high resolution aerial photography
+Here are two relatively cheap and simple means that enables high resolution aerial photography.

 Balloon Camera http://store.publiclab.org/products/balloon-mapping-kit

 Drone on a leash http://www.ted.com/talks/sergei_lupashin_a_flying_camera_on_a_leash

 I could be an practical approach to have RTK GNSS receiver with build in camera and WiFi / Bluetooth connectivity, that could be carried on a simple cheap quadcopter on a lesh or a balloon.

-A micro drone with a camera could also be an option http://www.micro-drone.co.uk http://www.bitcraze.se/2012/10/another-key-chain-camera-hack
+A micro drone with a camera could also be an option

+http://www.micro-drone.co.uk

+http://www.bitcraze.se/2012/10/another-key-chain-camera-hack

 The pro and cons in terms of productivity, useability, image quality, reliability and so on for the various options should be investigated.